Fury-Labs/fury-bridge/relayer/spec/06_gas_estimation_and_fees.md

 Every peer in a signing party has to estimate the gas with some margin, in addition to the fee to deduct from the transferred amount.

-As Ethereum gas fees are high and Kava fees are low, fees for transactions going into Kava are paid by the relayer and fees for outgoing transactions to Ethereum are paid by deducting the corresponding gas fee amount from the amount being transferred.
+As Ethereum gas fees are high and Fury fees are low, fees for transactions going into Fury are paid by the relayer and fees for outgoing transactions to Ethereum are paid by deducting the corresponding gas fee amount from the amount being transferred.